fortinetdev/terraform-provider-fortios/website/docs/r/fortios_extensioncontroller_extenderprofile.html.markdown

 The `vids` block supports:

-* `vid` - Please enter VID numbers (1 - 4089) with space separated.
-Up to 50 VIDs are accepted.
+* `vid` - Enter VID numbers (1 - 4089) separated by spaces.
+Up to 50 VIDs can be configured.

 The `traffic_split_services` block supports: